 Institutions receive a benchmarking employability score for each of the dimensions measured by Vitae as well as an overall score.
 IFC provides insights as to how the institution fares against peers in the aggregate, for a metrics-driven approach to employability.
 The scoring represents a baseline for the institution to evaluate progress over time.

 A debrief is held on the results of the assessment, with practical actions for the institution to undertake along with a proposed roadmap.
-The entire process, which is guided by an IFC education specialist, lasts between eight and 12 weeks.
+The entire process, which is guided by an IFC education specialist, lasts about 10 weeks.

 After the assessment, institutions can request IFC's advisory services to provide training, guidance, and advice during the implementation process.